Proclamation of the German Empire (paintings): First painting, 1877

 In 1870, von Werner spent the final phase of the Franco-Prussian War at the headquarters of the Third Army led by Prussian crown prince Frederick William.
 In January 1871, the latter asked him to travel from Karlsruhe to the "Grand Headquarter" in the Palace of Versailles to "experience something worthy of your brush."
 Von Werner was only informed of the Proclamation of the German Empire on 18 January.
 The crown prince had impressed the design of the Palace of Versailles, which presented itself to visitors as a national site of fame in France, furnished with historical paintings.
 He wanted something similar for Berlin, but, unlike Napoleon Bonaparte, he had not come to the idea that the imminent ceremony would be designed by the painter for posterity.
 Napoleon had allowed Jacques-Louis David to stage the furnishing and the appearance of the actors in his imperial crown for a historical painting.

 The Prussian ceremony in the Hall of Mirrors was short and simple.
 In the elongated gallery stood, on the window side, Prussian and Bavarian soldiers and on the mirror side, their officers, mixed with some other southern German armies.
 The King, accompanied by German princes and his entourage, crossed the trellis to the middle, where a field altar was erected.
 There, a Potsdam army chaplain celebrated a worship service, during which the chorus sang "Nun danken alle Gott" (Now Thank We All Our God).
 Then, the group went to a flat platform at the end of the gallery, where the princes and William stood in the middle.
 Bismarck, who stood below surrounded by commanders, read the imperial proclamation.
 Thereupon, the Grand Duke of Baden issued a "Hoch" ("Hurrah") to "His Majesty Emperor William", which those who were in attendance repeated three times.
-The ceremony was over, while the calls continued among the troops station in the palace and the park.
+The ceremony was over, while the calls continued among the troops stationed in the palace and the park.